 Most cybercriminals gain access to a business’s internal system or customer accounts by taking advantage of security loopholes using scripted apps or hacking passwords.
 To limit the risks of unauthorized access to your systems, the safest solution is to introduce stronger authentication protocols for all users.
 A highly-effective way to do this is by introducing an ID scanner app into your systems for better multi-factor authentication.
 Introducing these extra security layers will go a long way in stopping most cyberattacks as hackers will have a harder time making their way into your systems.

-The human factor remains the most abused element by cybercriminals as there is always the likelihood of your employees making mistakes that they can use to your disadvantage.
 Educating your employees on cybersecurity best practices and introducing strict security policies will help secure your business.
+Having good phishing training will also improve your employees’ knowledge of cybersecurity.
 Keep in mind that your employees are your first line of defense against cyberattacks, and once they are vulnerable, you will constantly be a victim of many avoidable hacks and data breaches.

 How much data do you collect from your customers?
 Do you have an effective data management plan?
 Step up your data game by being extra careful with the data you collect and actively reviewing your data management processes.
 Remember, the more sensitive customer data you collect and store, the more attacks you will face.
 Most importantly, your internal data governance procedures need to be in line with acceptable data protection laws to avoid legal problems in case of data breaches.